apache/flink-playgrounds/README.md

 Currently, the following playgrounds are available:

-* The **Flink Operations Playground** in the (`operations-playground` folder) let's you explore and play with Flink's features to manage and operate stream processing jobs.
+* The **Flink Operations Playground** in the (`operations-playground` folder) lets you explore and play with Flink's features to manage and operate stream processing jobs.
 You can witness how Flink recovers a job from a failure, upgrade and rescale a job, and query job metrics.
 The playground consists of a Flink cluster, a Kafka cluster and an example
 Flink job.
 The playground is presented in detail in the ["Getting Started" guide](https://ci.apache.org/projects/flink/flink-docs-release-1.8/getting-started/docker-playgrounds/flink-operations-playground.html) of Flink's documentation.